 September 22, 2017 – Felony unlawful use of a weapon case reduced to a misdemeanor with probation and no conviction.

-September 18, 2017 – A tough law-and-order judge in a very conservative county made it clear that the law also applies to the police when he held them accountable for violating Joe Welch’s client’s rights and suppressed the evidence they illegally seized.
-The case was immediately dismissed.
+September 18, 2017 – Felony marijuana possession case completely dismissed after a tough law-and-order judge in a very conservative county made it clear that the law also applies to the police when he held them accountable for violating Joe Welch’s client’s rights and suppressed the evidence they illegally seized.

 September 8, 2017 – After 3 trips to the Court of Appeals Joe Welch’s client was discharged from probation with a clean record after previously being sentenced to a year in the City of St. Louis Medium Security Institution, better known as the Workhouse.

 April 25, 2017 – Resisting arrest and assaulting an officer case completely dismissed before trial.

 April 12, 2017 – Felony marijuana distribution case reduced to misdemeanor possession with a fine.

 April 3, 2017 – Second offense DWI and failure to yield to an emergency vehicle dismissed, driving while suspended and possession of drug paraphernalia charges reduced to illegal parking and littering on the eve of trial.
 Joe Welch negotiated this plea agreement via cell phone while simultaneously assisting a lost calf that had escaped from his herd.

 March 17, 2017 – Several Ferguson protest cases dismissed the day before trial.
 Joe Welch’s clients were charged with several violations in 3 separate cases for failing to obey the police, resisting arrest, property damage, and a bogus drug charge.
 All cases were completely dismissed.